Becoming an SQP

 As an optional supplement, book directly with a training venue a taught course

-To supplement the printed training manual, most students find it highly advantageous to undertake a taught course provided by a specialist educational centre or trainer and a list of these courses is available on the AMTRA website - see also the dates for Veterinary Nurses.
+To supplement the printed training manual, most students find it highly advantageous to undertake a taught course provided by a specialist educational centre or trainer and a list of these courses is available on the AMTRA website.

 It is up to you whether to attend a course: the training centre will charge a fee for this.
 Courses should be booked directly with the training centre.